Birkbeck Students' Union: Organisation

 Initially governed by a Council, elected from and responsible to the students, today it is governed jointly by a Student Council, Executive Committee, Board of Trustees and Clubs & Societies Committee.
 Under the Royal Charter granted to the College in 1926, the Students' Union appoints two Governors to the Governing Body of the university each year, from among its sabbatical officers.
 Students initially paid an annual membership fee to join, but students are now automatically registered as members when they enrol onto a course at the university.
 The Students' Union is led by six sabbatical officers: two Students' Union Leaders, a Women's Officer, a Disabled Students' Officer, a Black Students' Officer, an LGBTQ+ Students' Officer.

 In 2020, the Students' Union expanded this to include a seventh sabbatical officer, its Trans Students' Officer.

 Lamp and Owl Magazine

 The college arms include a lamp and an owl, symbolising the college's motto In nocte consilium ("study by night").
-Because of this, the student magazine was called Lamp and Owl.
+Because of this, the student magazine is called Lamp and Owl.
 Its name was changed in 2010 to Lampanelle, and after an 18-month hiatus returned in February 2012 with the name having reverted to The Lamp And Owl.

 The original name of the institution was the London Mechanics' Institute.
 For this reason, the annual literary magazine published by the Birkbeck MA Creative Writing programme is called Mechanics' Institute Review.